Splash Into The Fun: Unforgettable Songkran Experiences Await At OZO Hotels, Thailand

-data-text="Splash into the Fun: Unforgettable Songkran Experiences Await at OZO Hotels, Thailand" data-link=" into the Fun: Unforgettable Songkran Experiences Await at OZO Hotels, Thailand" class="whatsapp">Shar BANGKOK, THAILAND - Media OutReach Newswire - 3 April 2024 - OZO Hotels invites guests to splash into the jubilant spirit of Songkran, immersing themselves in Thailand's beloved cultural extravaganza brimming with exhilarating water-filled festivities.
+(MENAFN- Media OutReach Newswire) BANGKOK, THAILAND - Media OutReach Newswire - 3 April 2024 - OZO Hotels invites guests to splash into the jubilant spirit of Songkran, immersing themselves in Thailand's beloved cultural extravaganza brimming with exhilarating water-filled festivities.
 Songkran, also referred to as the Thai New Year, stands as one of Thailand's most revered festivals, symbolising fresh beginnings and community bonds.
-Traditionally observed from 13th 15th April, it heralds the commencement of the Thai lunar calendar.
+Traditionally observed from 13th – 15th April, it heralds the commencement of the Thai lunar calendar.

 At the heart of Songkran festivities lies the exuberant water fights, where locals and visitors joyously drench each other as a form of cleansing and renewal.
 The spirit of the festival permeates across the nation, fostering unity and merriment.
 Originally centred around the gentle sprinkling of water infused with blessings for prosperity, Songkran's origins were more serene.
 Over time, this tradition has metamorphosed into the spirited water battles witnessed today, yet the essence of communal joy and spiritual rejuvenation remains unchanged, whilst also being a great way to cool down and beat the heat of the balmy Thai temperatures.